Superformula/cloud-backend-test/INSTALL.md

 √ Generated GraphQL operations successfully and saved at src\graphql √ Code generated successfully and saved in file src\API.ts

+7. The files were generated inside of src/graphql folder and are ready for the consumer

 ## Running tests

+1. Install the dependencies

+> npm install

+> npx ts-jest config:init

+2. Run the tests.

+RUN:
+> npx jest

 ## Enabling Logs on AWS